DiNicolaLab/DiNicolaLab.github.io/join/index.md

 ## Join the DiNicola Lab!

-We strive to provide enriching opportunities for all trainees.
-We welcome and encourage applications from all trainees, including those who identify as members of marginalized or historically disadvantaged groups!
+We strive to provide enriching opportunities for all and welcome and encourage all applications!
 <br/>

 ### Open Positions